Peloton prices IPO at $29 per share – TechCrunch

 Peloton was expected to price its IPO between $26 to $29 per share, so this falls on the higher end.
 With Peloton selling 40 million Class A shares, it is looking to raise $1.16 billion with a valuation of more than $8 billion.

 Peloton filed to go public back in August, reporting $915 million in total revenue for the year ending June 30, 2019.
-That was an increase of 110% from the fiscal year prior.
+That was an increase of 110% from the previous fiscal year.
 Prior to this upcoming IPO, Peloton had raised $994 million at a private market valuation of $4.15 billion.

 Shares of “PTON” will start trading tomorrow on the Nasdaq.